 Disposable cutlery is convenient and used in many areas of our daily lives.
 It makes washing up a piece of cake if you have a party.
 Businesses such as takeaways, fast food chains, and airlines often provide them with your meal as a hygienic and easy option.
 But plastic cutlery takes around 1,000 years to decompose.

 Disposable cutlery offers a quick, throwaway solution, though it has a significant impact on our environment – especially when got rid of incorrectly.
 Understand how to dispose of plastic cutlery in a safe way with these answers to some of your most asked questions.

-Plastic cutlery became popular after WW2, as plastic was becoming more commonly used in the home.
+Disposable cutlery became popular after WW2, as plastic became more commonly used in the home.
 Manufacturers saw this as an opportunity to create plasticware that could be thrown away after one use.
-Because they required no water, electricity or manpower to wash, they became popular with fast-food restaurants and airlines.
+Because they required no water, electricity, or manpower to wash, they became popular with fast-food restaurants and airlines.